-Unlike other forms of bankruptcy, there is not a “means test” or average income requirements that must first be met.
+Most people and businesses may be eligible to file Chapter 11 to restructure their finances.
 However, debtors are barred from filing for Chapter 11 bankruptcy if the debtor had a prior bankruptcy dismissed within the preceding 180 days for the following reasons:

 - The debtor willfully failed to appear in court.

 - The debtor failed to comply with court orders.

 - Creditors sought relief from the bankruptcy court to recover property upon which they possess liens.

 Individuals not eligible for filing for a Chapter 11 bankruptcy also include government agencies, banks, insurance companies, estates, stockbrokers, and commodity brokers.
 However, even if you are not eligible for chapter 11, you may be eligible for another type of bankruptcy.
 To learn more about which bankruptcy may suit you, contact that Long Island bankruptcy attorney at the Macco Law Group today.